-In order to provide Limited Partners with liquidity and the potential for long-term growth of capital and income, the General Partner intends to implement a Liquidity Event on or before December 31, 2024.
+In order to provide Limited Partners with liquidity and the potential for long-term growth of capital and income, the General Partner intends to implement a Liquidity Event on or about September 16, 2025.
 The General Partner presently intends the Liquidity Event will be a Mutual Fund Rollover Transaction.
-If the General Partner is of the opinion that due to then prevailing market conditions it would not be in the best interests of the Partnership or the Limited Partners to implement a Liquidity Event on or before December 31, 2024, it may continue to operate the Partnership until such time as the General Partner determines that market conditions are favourable for a Liquidity Event, provided the Liquidity Event, if any, must take place before December 31, 2025.
+If the General Partner is of the opinion that due to then prevailing market conditions it would not be in the best interests of the Partnership or the Limited Partners to implement a Liquidity Event on or about September 16, 2025, it may continue to operate the Partnership until such time as the General Partner determines that market conditions are favourable for a Liquidity Event, provided the Liquidity Event, if any, must take place before September 16, 2026.
 The Liquidity Event will be implemented on not less than 21 days' prior notice to the Limited Partners.
-The General Partner may call a meeting of Limited Partners to approve a Liquidity Event upon different terms but intends to do so only if the actual terms of the other Liquidity Event are substantially different from those presently intended.
-If such a meeting is called, no Liquidity Event will be implemented unless a majority of Units voted at such meeting vote in favour of proceeding with the Liquidity Event.
+The General Partner may call a meeting of Limited Partners to approve a Liquidity Event upon different terms but intends to do so only if the actual terms of the other Liquidity Event will be implemented unless a majority of Units voted at such meeting vote in favour of proceeding with the Liquidity Event.
 Pursuant to the Mutual Fund Rollover Transaction, Limited Partners will receive securities of a Mutual Fund on a tax-deferred basis.
-In the event a Liquidity Event is not completed by December 31, 2025, then, in the discretion of the General Partner, the Partnership may: (a) be dissolved on or about December 31, 2025, and its net assets distributed pro rata to the Partners; or (b) subject to the approval by Extraordinary Resolution of the Limited Partners, continue in operation with an actively managed portfolio.
+In the event a Liquidity Event is not completed by September 16, 2026, then, in the discretion of the General Partner, the Partnership may: (a) be dissolved on or about September 16, 2026, and its net assets distributed pro rata to the Partners; or (b) subject to the approval by Extraordinary Resolution of the Limited Partners, continue in operation with an actively managed portfolio.
 See Item 2.2, "Our Business - Liquidity Event and Termination of the Partnership" above for further information.